These things to do in Beaumont with kids will keep you busy all day!

 Texas-Sized Landmarks For Photos

-If you love roadside attractions as we do, you will not want to miss snapping a family photo in front of the Giant Dalmatian Fire Hydrant that sits just in front of the Fire Museum of Texas.
-It’s a trendy Instagrammable photo.
+If you love roadside attractions, you will not want to miss snapping a family photo in front of these huge landmarks—all free things to do.

 Beaumont Botanical Gardens